slee1107/Git-Training/README.md

 Prove you have learned how to conquer history, and go and find that passcode!

-> If you are doing this tutorial as part of a classrom environment, after finding the passcode, send your instructor a message containing the passcode, perhaps over __hangouts__ or something...
+> If you are doing this tutorial as part of a classroom environment, after finding the passcode, send your instructor a message containing the passcode, perhaps over __hangouts__ or something...
 Also don't try to just copy off your neighbor, because the code is really long and if you are trying to hand-type it, you will most certainly mess it up!
 YOU have to find it yourself :D